menu

 Also of interest is that Chula Vista has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Chula Vista telecommute to their jobs.
-Overall, about 10.23% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 10.23% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Chula Vista is one of the most attractive larger cities for people who are young, single, educated, and upwardly-mobile career starters.
 This makes it a good place to live for young singles in their 20s and 30s and who have undergraduate or graduate degrees and are starting their professional careers.
 Although Chula Vista is a large city, this demographic is significant enough that young professionals will find many others like themselves here, with really good opportunities for friendships, recreation, romance, and more.